rsJames-ttrpg/StrongholdsAndFollowersFramework/README.md

 ## Stronghold tab
 * Sections for keeping track of the stronghold stats, artisans and demesne effects.

+## Province tab
+* Places for logging stats
+* Automatically calculated values for reseources and income.

 You can see the sheet in action in this open game https://app.roll20.net/join/4198226/jujBPA

 # Provinces